This article may be sponsored or include a provided product or affiliate link. See the footer and Affiliate Disclaimer for full details.

 It is also for the art enthusiast who looks for cultural masterpieces in every city he visits.

 LA is both for the day tripper and for the long vacationer.
-There are several city highlights that can easily fill up a day’s itinerary, and there are also LA activities that reward those who choose to stay for a while longer.
+There are several city highlights that can easily fill up a one day Los Angeles Itinerary, and there are also LA activities that reward those who choose to stay for a while longer.

 1. Things to do in LA – Santa Monica Beach